sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ## Code Splitting

-Before we can start code sharing, we need to know how to split the code.
+Before we can start code-sharing, we need to know how to split the code.
 This is important, so that we could easily create platform specific code without creating conflicts.

 To do that we can use a simple `naming convention`.
 By adding a `.tns` before the file extension, you can indicate that this file is NativeScript specific, while the same file without `.tns` is web specific.
 If we have just one file without the `.tns` extension, then this is a shared file.

-## Component - Code Sharing Format
+## Component - Code-Sharing Format

 ![code-splitting](./images/code-splitting.png?raw=true)